How was decorated El Escorial Monastery

-The monastery was decorated with an enormous number of frescoes, altarpieces, paintings, around 7500 relics in 507 reliquaries, mostly designed by Herrera and the silversmith Juan de Arfe , and collections of books and manuscripts that now number around 45,000 and 5000 respectively.
+The monastery was decorated with an enormous number of frescoes, altarpieces, paintings, around 7500 relics in 507 reliquaries, designed mainly by Herrera and the silversmith Juan de Arfe, and collections of books and manuscripts that now number about 45,000 and 5000 respectively.
 Many of these items have changed their location or have been lost.

 Continuing concern over clarity and appropriateness is reflected in contracts and written reports and resulted in successive substitutions of works that had already been executed and continuous corrections of detail, such as that by Juan Gómez Villaseñor.